Loans from the US Small Business Administration (SBA)

 Various programs designed to provide businesses with immediate relief to help mitigate the impact of COVID-19 pandemic.
 Loans are to help small businesses, small agricultural cooperatives and most private nonprofit organizations with working capital and debt service immediately and over the next 6 months.
 Programs include:

-- Economic Injury Disaster Loans (EIDL) & Loan Advance – Program provides small businesses with working capital loans to help overcome the temporary loss of revenue they are experiencing.
+- Economic Injury Disaster Loans (EIDL) & Loan Advance (Grant) – Program provides small businesses with working capital loans to help overcome the temporary loss of revenue they are experiencing.

 - Loans are at a 3.75% fixed interest rate (2.75% for nonprofits) up to 30 year term